lareponse/badhat/add/doc/readme-addbad.md

 Software should deliver precise functionality with minimal overhead.
 Every line, dependency, and abstraction must justify its place in the system.

-BADDAD doesn't scale by adding abstractions.
+BADHAT doesn't scale by adding abstractions.
 It scales by composition of simple, measurable parts.

 ---